Salesforce Forecast Categories | What They Mean and How to Use Them

 How do forecast categories relate to sales target tracking?

-How do I identify which deals in the Best Case category have a high probability of slipping?
+How do I identify which deals in the Best Case forecast category have a high probability of slipping?

 What Next?